Paleobiota of the Niobrara Formation: Mosasaurs

 Mosasaurs are the most common marine reptiles in the Niobrara Chalk and the most successful ones in the sea at the time.
-Four different genre representing the four different subfamilies of Mosasauridae: the Tylosaurinae, Plioplatecarpinae, Mosasaurinae, and Halisaurinae, were present in Niobrara.
+Several different genera representing the four different subfamilies of Mosasauridae: the Tylosaurinae, Plioplatecarpinae, Mosasaurinae, and Halisaurinae, were present in Niobrara.
 They were the dominant carnivorous marine reptiles and ate cephalopods, fish, turtles, pterosaurs, birds, and even plesiosaurs.
 There is evidence of them consuming other smaller mosasaurs.
 Despite this, mosasaurs often fell prey to some of the large sharks at the time, such as Cretoxyrhina.

 The presence of young mosasaurs in the formation suggests that mosasaurs were viviparous and gave birth hundreds of miles out to sea, as Niobrara was in the middle of the Western Interior Seaway at the time.
 Juveniles would likely have been vulnerable to predation by the many large mid-ocean predators present in the ecosystem.

 Plesiosaurs

 Plesiosaurs are present from two different families within Plesiosauroidea in the Niobrara Chalk: the Polycotylidae, or short-necked plesiosaurs, and the Elasmosauridae, or long-necked plesiosaurs.
 Polycotylids superficially resemble pliosaurs, which are not present within the formation, but are unrelated.
 They were fast swimmers, unlike the Elasmosaurs that used their long necks to catch fish.
 Plesiosaurs are rare in the formation and were therefore likely uncommon in the Western Interior Seaway at the time.
 Specimens become much more numerous in the Pierre Shale situated above the chalk.